 This on-and-off cycle is terrible for the compressor, which will experience a great deal more strain than it should.
 And it’s terrible for your electric bill.
 That startup uses more energy than any other part of the cycle.
 It should only happen three or four times an hour.
 If it’s happening ten or twelve or more times, it’s using an outrageous amount of energy.

 This can mean a variety of things.
 Is the heat pump working more and more of the time, while not getting any more accomplished?
-Is the temperature never quite what you’d like?
-Is the distribution uneven, with hot or cold spots in different parts of your home?
+Uneven temperatures and stubborn hot or cold spots often trace back to system design, and knowing the difference between mini-split vs centralized heat pumps can help a technician pinpoint the real problem fast.
 These issues are caused by something, and a qualified technician can track down the cause of the problem and get it repaired.

 For heat pump repair in Swartz, LA or any other concerns about your HVAC system, don’t hesitate to reach out.